 “No. We need them.”
-Zero’s hands were already on the hilt of the sword ready to pull out and strike like a viper.
+Zero’s hands were already on the sword’s hilt, ready to pull out and strike like a viper.

 “Is this the Minotaur we are supposed to slay?”
-Jack asked as he was in the middle of the fight battle hammer against ax.
-“This is the boss right?”
+Jack asked as he was in the middle of the battle, hammer against ax.
+“This is the boss, right?”

 “I don’t think so.”
 Zero slashed at the back of the Red Minotaur.
-It screamed a bellowing yell from the pain and turned in anger towards Zero.
-Swinging its ax, it charged towards him.
+It screamed a bellowing yell from the pain and turned angrily towards Zero.
+Then, swinging its ax, it charged toward him.

-The air shifted sharply as an arrow whizzed passed him and embedded itself squarely in the bulking chest of the Red Minotaur.
-Zero glanced over his shoulder and saw Agnis nocking another arrow into her bow.
+The air shifted sharply as an arrow whizzed past him and embedded itself squarely in the bulking chest of the Red Minotaur.
+Zero glanced over his shoulder and saw Agnis knocking another arrow into her bow.
 The Minotaur roared and swung towards Zero’s head.

 Ducking under the ax, he rushed in and sliced horizontally across the Minotaur’s stomach.
-Taking quick steps out of harm’s way, he maneuvered his way to the Minotaur’s back.
-Lightning fast strikes were continuously dealt without stopping and finally the Minotaur stumbled and fell dead on the ground.
+Then, taking quick steps out of harm’s way, he maneuvered to the Minotaur’s back.
+Lightning-fast strikes were continuously dealt without stopping, and finally, the Minotaur stumbled and fell dead on the ground.

 The second Minotaur was upon the cowering soldiers on the floor, their eyes full of dread.
-Zeraph ran forward and hopped on top of the Minotaur’s back slashing furiously like a madman.
+Zeraph ran forward and hopped on the Minotaur’s back, slashing furiously like a madman.
 In seconds the Minotaur fell onto the floor dead.

-“That wasn’t too hard.”
-Jack replied without breaking a single sweat.
+“That wasn’t too hard,” Jack replied without breaking a sweat.

 “What are you guys doing out here?”
-Zero walked forward up towards the three soldiers that were on the ground ashamed.
+Zero walked forward up towards the three soldiers on the ground, ashamed.

-“We were sent here to slay the Minotaur that inhabits these walls, but days went on and our numbers slowly dwindled to only three.
-Hundreds of the soldiers disappeared while wandering through the maze.
-Every turn that we made, the more we can not find where we once were.”
-The haggard looking soldier replied with sadness and grief.
-“We don’t know how to get out of here nor where the Minotaur who rules this maze resides.
+“We were sent here to slay the Minotaur that inhabits these walls, but days went on, and our numbers slowly dwindled to only three.
+Hundreds of the soldiers disappeared while wandering through the Maze.
+Every turn we make, the more we can not find where we once were.”
+The haggard-looking soldier replied with sadness and grief.
+“We don’t know how to get out of here nor where the Minotaur who rules this Maze resides.
 Please, can we come with you?”

 “Sure.
-The more the merrier.”
+The more, the merrier.”
 Zero replied.
 “We were heading towards the Minotaur anyways.
-If you do ever want to escape, this golden yarn should lead you to the exit.”
+If you ever want to escape, this golden yarn should lead you to the exit.”

 “We can not thank you enough.”
 Their eyes sparkled with hope.
 “We will follow you till we slay the Minotaur.
 You have truly given us hope once again.”
 They gladly spoke with enthusiasm.
 Zero could already see the once gone vitality come back with full force.
 “My name is Tom.
 This is Eron and Evan.
 They are twins.”

 “Nice to meet you.
 How long have you guys been stuck here?”
 Agnis asked.
-Curious of their answer.
+Curious about their answer.

 “A year!”
-Agnis gasped shocked at the answer that Tom has given him.
+Agnis gasped and was shocked at the answer that Tom had given him.
 “How did you even survive?”

-“There are edible food and water in this maze.
-You could say they are pockets of oasis that seem to grow fruits and waterholes in the area.”
+“There is edible food and water in this Maze.
+You could say they are pockets of Oasis that seem to grow fruits and waterholes in the area.”

-“The king of the City of Diadem.
-Every month, he sends out new soldiers to the maze to get rid of the Minotaur and take the Golden Eye, but for the past five years, not a single soldier had returned.”
+“The King of the City of Diadem.
+Every month, he sends new soldiers to the Maze to get rid of the Minotaur and take the Golden Eye, but not a single soldier has returned for the past five years.”
 Tom said with sadness.
 “We all knew that coming here was more of an exile and a death sentence.
-All of the soldiers that come to this maze are either convicts or people that the King does not want near him.
+All the soldiers that come to this Maze are convicts or people that the King does not want near him.

 “I see.”
 Zero put away his sword.
-He was now even more suspicious of the king.
-Now it all made sense.
-The king sent him here not for the deal with the Drezo Regalia but possibly more on the side of getting rid of him so they could take back the Draconis Library.
-This infuriated Zero, his drive to complete this quest was even higher than before.
+He was now even more suspicious of the King.
+But now it all made sense.
+The King sent him here not for the deal with the Drezo Regalia but possibly more on the side of getting rid of him so they could take back the Draconis Library.
+This infuriated Zero; his drive to complete this quest was even higher than before.

-“That would make sense.”
-Zero grumbled underneath his breath.
-He was not too thrilled being tricked so easily.
-He would show that wretched king that he had accomplished an impossible feat.
+“That would make sense,” Zero grumbled underneath his breath.
+He was not too thrilled about being tricked so easily.
+He would show that wretched King that he had accomplished an impossible feat.
 “We will slay the Minotaur and gain back our honor.
-I am certain we would accomplish this task.”
+I am certain we will accomplish this task.”

-“You sound so confident.”
-Tom stated with awe.
-“How are you so confident that you would find the Minotaur that guards this Maze?”
+“You sound so confident,” Tom stated with awe.
+“How are you so confident you would find the Minotaur that guards this Maze?”